Fact-checked against Services Australia — Age Pension on 2026-04-25.

 The retirement assumption that quietly costs the most

-The single most expensive assumption in Australian retirement planning is that one pillar will be enough on its own.
-People who plan around super alone often discover late that the Age Pension is needed too.
-People who plan around the Age Pension alone find that the means-tested amount doesn’t fund the lifestyle they expected.
-People who plan around savings alone often find they’ve underestimated how long retirement actually lasts.
+The most expensive assumption in Australian retirement planning is that one pillar will be enough on its own.
+Plan around super alone and you may find late in the piece that you need the Age Pension too.
+Plan around the Age Pension alone and the means-tested amount won’t fund the lifestyle you pictured.
+Plan around savings alone and you’ve probably underestimated how long retirement actually runs.

-The system is built around the three pillars working together — not as a fallback, but as the design.
-Super covers the working-life-funded portion.
-Age Pension covers the social-floor portion.
+The whole system is built around the three pillars working together – by design, not as a backstop.
+Super covers the portion you funded through work.
+The Age Pension covers the social-floor portion.
 Personal savings cover the flexibility portion.
-Most retirees draw on all three to varying degrees, and the planning question isn’t “which one” but “how much from each, and when”.
+Most retirees lean on all three to some degree, so the planning question was never “which one” – it’s “how much from each, and when”.

-So the practical move, well before retirement, is to use a tool like the MoneySmart retirement-income calculator to model how the three layers combine for a given balance, age, and lifestyle target — and to revisit that model as circumstances change.
-Generic rules about “you need a million dollars to retire” or “the Age Pension will cover it” are less useful than a personalised projection that reflects all three pillars at once.
+So the smart move, well before you retire, is to run a tool like the MoneySmart retirement-income calculator and see how the three layers combine for your balance, your age, and your lifestyle target – then come back to it as life changes.
+Blunt rules like “you need a million dollars to retire” or “the pension will cover it” tell you far less than a personalised projection that weighs all three pillars at once.